 This field gives the expected job future for each occupation, ranging from poor to excellent.
 Three determinants of the employment outlook are the prospects for vacancies due to the creation of new jobs, the potential for vacancies due to staff turnover in existing positions, and the stability of labour demand in the occupation in question.
-Although they continue to capture the attention of some commentators, new jobs generate far fewer vacancies than staff turnover, included in which is occupational wastage (due to movement to another occupation, agerelated retirement, full-time study, or home/family responsibilities etc).
+Although they continue to capture the attention of some commentators, new jobs generate far fewer vacancies than staff turnover, included in which is occupational wastage (due to movement to another occupation, age-related retirement, full-time study, or home/family responsibilities etc).

 When labour demand for an occupation is stable or very stable, then its rating may be better than the frequency of vacancies might suggest.
-Although prospects for new jobs may be uncertain, some vacancies usually result from staff turnover.
+Although prospects for new jobs may be uncertain, vacancies usually result from staff turnover.
 Occupations in the construction and mining industries generally have unstable labour demand, for example.
 That is, it can rise and fall very quickly, depending on the economic conditions prevailing for their respective employing industries.
-For many occupations, however, the employment impact of fluctuations in economic or industry activity, whether favourable or adverse, is generally felt at the margin and universal disruption in labour demand does not occur.
-Some of those same occupations might still be subject to significant and quite sudden variations in labour demand due to unforeseen/unknown factors, such as changes in government policy and regulations.
+For many occupations, however, the employment impact of fluctuations in economic or industry activity, whether favourable or adverse, is generally felt at the margin and universal disruption in labour demand seldom occurs.
+Some of those same occupations might still be subject to significant and quite sudden variations in labour demand due to unforeseen/ unknown factors, such as changes in government policy and regulations or a very sudden or severe recession.

 Sharp alterations in the employment outlook often cannot be anticipated, because they are so unexpected and thus cannot be forecast.
-Examples include the September 11 event in the United States of America or heightened fears about epidemics.
-These began to impact almost immediately on the demand for airline travel.
+The COVID-19 pandemic is a current example.
+An earlier example is the September 11 event in the United States of America.
+Both began to impact immediately or very soon on specific industries.
+The September 11 event cut demand for airline travel.
 The employment outlook for Airline Pilot, Airline Stewards and so on altered within weeks, with flow-on effects following for tourism-related occupations.
 Another example of the unavoidable imprecision of forecasting is labour demand in the building/construction industry.
 The existence of cycles in the industry's activity and the importance of approvals and commencements data are well known, but the timing of the industry's peaks and troughs, their duration and their precise effects on labour demand cannot be forecast accurately.

 Accurate forecasting of the timing, intensity and real effects of general economic downturns or recessions (and their positive counterparts, upturns and booms) is seldom achieved.
 For example, when an earlier issue of the database was finalized in June, 2009, the likely seriousness of the impact on Australia's economy from the global financial crisis that emerged in mid-2008 was still being debated.
 The labour market ratings were therefore not altered in anticipation of possible deterioration in demand for specific occupations.
 As things transpired, the boom in the resources sector picked up, again linked to expansion in the Chinese economy, and it has since peaked (in 2012) and then declined.
-For a number of years industries in the services and manufacturing sectors have at times been performing poorly because of the prevailing conditions in the global economy, the value of the Australian dollar and/or adverse structural change such as greater import competition.
+Industries in the services and manufacturing sectors have at times been performing poorly because of the prevailing conditions in the global economy, the value of the Australian dollar and/or adverse structural change such as greater import competition.
 The entries for the employment outlook by occupation took account of these factors and an occupation's relative sensitivity to economic downturns and recessions.
 The same conservative approach has been adopted for the issue.